theo-keyzer/Core-gen/python/python.md

 To use this option, the `err = run.refs(glob.acts)` in main.py need to be changed to `err = run.refs_multi_pass(glob.acts)`

+The refs have an option flag to specify how to deal with `not found` errors.
+If it is `check`, then it will be an error.
+If it is `?`, then there is no error.
+Otherwise it is the optional value to use when none.
+It is an error if not found and the value looking for is different to this.
+It can be `(.)` or anything else like `None`.

 Variables can't use values from child nodes (this version).
 If needed, navigate with the `Its` and store that node with the `Store in Lookup` command.
 Then later when needed, use the variable `${.Lookup.name}` to get the `name` value of the stored node.
+This can change to `Add lookup to Node` and use it like `${.Node.lookup}` The `Add` command can then deal with all the variations of the storage types and values.

 The `Break` command if the most mystifying of them all.
 Every version has a diffrent implentation of it.
 And going back to some older version's code base means its not clear what it does.